Kettleness: History

-Kettleness is not mentioned in the Domesday Book, but the neighbouring settlement of Goldsborough is, and both were in the Wapentake of Langbaurgh.
+Kettleness is not mentioned in the Domesday Book of 1086, but the neighbouring settlement of Goldsborough is, and both were in the Wapentake of Langbaurgh.
 The hamlet takes its name from the nearby headland Kettle Ness, but the hamlet is stylised as Kettleness on mapping.
 The name is thought to derive from Old Norse, where the Kettle part comes from the word Kettil which describes a pot or cauldron.
 In this sense, the cauldron refers to the cauldron of water around the headland.
 The Ness derives from the Viking word for headland.

 Kettle Ness is at the eastern end of Runswick Bay, and the cliffs rise to over 375 ft above sea level.
 The present hamlet was built in the 1830s after the collapse of the former village into the sea in 1829.
-The hamlet is 1.5 mi north of the A174 road, 7 mi north east of Whitby and 15 mi south east of Guisborough.
+The hamlet is 1.5 mi north of the A174 road, 7 mi north-east of Whitby and 15 mi south-east of Guisborough.
 A chapel-of-ease to the Church of St Oswald, Lythe, was built in 1872 for £300.
 The building was designed in the Early English style and constructed from Aislaby Stone (a local sandstone) with a Welsh slate roof; most buildings have the distinctive red pantile roofs that the area is renowned for.
 Whilst the hamlet is in the ecclesiastical parish of Lythe, as well as the civil parish of Lythe, the chapel has since been converted into a recording studio.

 The hamlet used to have a railway station opened in 1883, on the Whitby, Redcar and Middlesbrough Union Railway between Loftus and Whitby West Cliff railway station.
 This served the nearby village of Goldsborough too, and in 1911, the North Eastern Railway estimated the local population to be 54 people.
 Both the station and railway line were closed in May 1958 due to the high costs of maintenance on the tunnels and bridges.
-The station building is now used by scouting and outward bounds groups.
+The former station building is now a residential activity centre used by scouting and outward bounds groups.

 During the First World War, a field to the east of the hamlet was used by the Royal Naval Air Service as a refuelling point for aircraft transiting up the east coast.
 As the location was directly on the coast, it was also used as a base for inshore reconnaissance patrols, though there is no evidence of any squadrons being based there.
 After the war, the site was used as a coastguard station.